hesusruiz/EUDIMVP/README.md

 ![Main components](images/issuance_background.svg)

+**End user**

-**End user**: this profile is valid for both natural and juridical persons.
+This profile is valid for both natural and juridical persons.

 **Wallet**